google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 ### Opening the Contact Picker

 The entry point to the Contact Picker API is `navigator.contacts.select()`.
-When called it returns a Promise and shows the Contact Picker, allowing the user to select the contact(s) they want to share with the site.
+When called, it returns a Promise and shows the Contact Picker, allowing the user to select the contact(s) they want to share with the site.
 After selecting what to share and clicking *Done*, the promise resolves with an array of contacts selected by the user.